urbanslug/blog/posts/2019-07-21-Justifying-SHA256-in-Graphite.md

 (plot-probability-of-collison (expt 2 256) "SHA 256")
 ```

-## The birthday attack
+## The Birthday Attack
-Hash collisions are studied in cryptography.
-In the [birthday attack] an attacker
+In the [birthday attack], an attacker when given a hash, guesses a string that
+will generate the same hash.
+If there no collisions the attacker would have to
-comes up with a string that will generate the same hash as an unknown or
+come up with the exact string that generated the hash.
+If there are collisions
-different but known string causing a collision.
+the attacker could get away with guessing a different string.

 This is out of the scope of this post but [birthday attack] and
 [birthday problem] wikipedia pages can provide further reading.